cloro

 Pros

-• Marketplace breadth — if the standard actors don’t fit, you can fork and customize
+• Marketplace breadth.
+If the standard actors don’t fit, you can fork and customize

-• Pay-per-actor-run model fits sporadic use cases
+• Pay-per-run model fits sporadic use cases

 • Platform handles compute, proxies, and storage end-to-end